Skip to main content

 This influence can sometimes lead to metabolic shifts that require attention and management.
 One of the key concerns is the potential development of metabolic syndrome, a cluster of conditions that increase the risk of heart disease, stroke, and type 2 diabetes.

 Similarly, certain hormone-modifying therapies used in cancer treatment can be associated with the emergence of metabolic syndrome characteristics.
-It is this interplay between hormone therapy and that brings into focus as a proactive and empowering approach to well-being.
+It is this interplay between hormone therapy and metabolic health that brings lifestyle interventions into focus as a proactive and empowering approach to well-being.

 The Role of Lifestyle in Supporting Metabolic Balance